MrFostoq/fostoq-script/README.md

 # fostoq-scripts
-This repo is provide by Abd Al-Rahman Monther
+This repo was provided by Abd Al-Rahman Monther

 It is intended for uploading scripts that aim to download and install servers.